 First read carefully our Confluence guidelines : Confluence Wiki Standards and Guidelines

-A lot of pages have been moved already but still need reformatting; this is an easy way to get started with the FreeSWITCH documentation project.
+Many of the pages that have been moved still need reformatting; this is an easy way to get started with the FreeSWITCH documentation project.

 How to help with formatting and layout?
 Well, some pages may still need to have code samples placed into the "code macro" (https://confluence.atlassian.com/display/DOC/Code+Block+Macro), long pages may need a proper 'Table of Contents' macro inserted near the top, and basically anything that you can think of to make the page look better.